 It is important to note that the NPD model is not a "not for profit" model.
 Contractors and lenders are expected to earn a normal market rate of return as in any other form of privately-financed PPP deal.
-Rather, the model aims to eliminate uncapped equity returns associated with the traditional PFI model and limit these returns to a reasonable rate set in competition.
+Rather, the model aims to eliminate uncapped equity returns associated with the traditional PFI model and limit these returns to a reasonable rate set in competition through an open procurement process compliant with EU rules.